-Total borrowings under the PAA credit facilities and commercial paper program for the three months ended March 31, 2020 and 2019 were approximately \$9.6 billion and \$0.5 billion, respectively.
-Total repayments under the PAA credit facilities and commercial paper program were approximately \$9.6 billion and \$0.5 billion for the three months ended March 31, 2020 and 2019, respectively.
+Total borrowings under our credit facilities and commercial paper program for the three months ended March 31, 2020 and 2019 were approximately \$9.6 billion and \$0.5 billion, respectively.
+Total repayments under our credit facilities and commercial paper program were approximately \$9.6 billion and \$0.5 billion for the three months ended March 31, 2020 and 2019, respectively.
 The variance in total gross borrowings and repayments is impacted by various business and financial factors including, but not limited to, the timing, average term and method of general partnership borrowing activities.

-As of March 31, 2020, we classified PAA's \$600 million, 5.00% senior notes due February 2021 and a portion of PAA's senior secured hedged inventory facility borrowings as long-term based on PAA's ability and intent to refinance such amounts on a long-term basis.
+As of March 31, 2020, we classified our \$600 million, 5.00% senior notes due February 2021 and a portion of our senior secured hedged inventory facility borrowings as long-term based on our ability and intent to refinance such amounts on a long-term basis.

-PAA's fixed-rate senior notes had a face value of approximately \$9.0 billion at both March 31, 2020 and December 31, 2019.
+Our fixed-rate senior notes had a face value of approximately \$9.0 billion at both March 31, 2020 and December 31, 2019.
 We estimated the aggregate fair value of these notes as of March 31, 2020 and December 31, 2019 to be approximately \$7.2 billion and \$9.3 billion, respectively.
-PAA's fixed-rate senior notes are traded among institutions, and these trades are routinely published by a reporting service.
+Our fixed-rate senior notes are traded among institutions, and these trades are routinely published by a reporting service.
 Our determination of fair value is based on reported trading activity near the end of the reporting period.
-We estimate that the carrying value of outstanding borrowings under PAA's credit facilities, commercial paper program and GO Zone term loans approximates fair value as interest rates reflect current market rates.
-The fair value estimates for PAA's senior notes, credit facilities, commercial paper program and GO Zone term loans are based upon observable market data and are classified in Level 2 of the fair value hierarchy.
+We estimate that the carrying value of outstanding borrowings under our credit facilities, commercial paper program and GO Zone term loans approximates fair value as interest rates reflect current market rates.
+The fair value estimates for our senior notes, credit facilities, commercial paper program and GO Zone term loans are based upon observable market data and are classified in Level 2 of the fair value hierarchy.